In Freyr we free two direct steep lines:

 |

 Wild water surrounds us, thundering down steep overgrown flanks, sculpting out unpredictable paths.
 We walk halfway the air in this jungle canyon as we follow a piece of abandoned road of which the ruins linger along an overhanging rock for two hundred metres.
 Rockfall smashed the blacktop and nature has taken over.
 If they'd drop you here, you'd think apocalypse has happened, the more if you reach the Loup village with its fancy hotel mouldering away, and the lost glory of its decaying candy factory.
-I wouldn't guess that we're just 30 carminutes away from Nice' airport sticking out of the Côte d'Azur.
+I wouldn't guess that we're just 30 carminutes away from Nice.

-Eventually we put our bags on the ground and warm-up in the well-hidden sector of Hermitage, that baffles us with pristine solid limestone which seems unclimbed, and providing logic lines mostly in the sixth grades, and feet to put on the most subtle and surprising features with a friction to rival sandstone.
+Eventually we put our bags on the ground and warm-up in the well-hidden sector of Hermitage, that baffles us with pristine solid limestone which seems unclimbed.
+This hidden sector offers natural slabby lines (mostly in the sixth grades) and feet to put on the most subtle and surprising features with a friction to rival sandstone.
 UKClimbing consistently gives its maximum of stars.

 We go to the ultrafamous Mesa Verde sector in the midst of the jungle of waterfalls, though only 15 minutes walking from the Pont Du Loup village.
 The crag is known for its seventh grades..
 Here there's more polish but it doesn't matter thanks to the outspoken features.
 We will meet the seemingly only climbers of this long weekend, two locals.